2017 NFL Draft Winners, Losers: Analyzing Best, Worst Of Wild First Round

 The 49ers need to rebuild their defense because the unit that led them to three straight NFC Championship Game appearances from 2011 through 2013 mostly is gone.

 Well, the 49ers are on track to a successful retooling after selecting Stanford defensive end Solomon Thomas at No. 3 and Alabama linebacker Reuben Foster at No. 31.
 Thomas has the skill and strength to be an excellent run stopper, while Foster brings great athleticism and tackling to the linebacker corps.
-Foster nearly fell to the second round because of off-field and health worries, but the 49ers smartly traded up at a low cost to take a chance on a top 10 talent.
+Foster nearly fell to the second round because of off-field and health worries, but the 49ers smartly traded up at a low cost to take a chance on a top-10 talent.

-By trading down from No. 2 to No. 3 in a deal with the Chicago Bears, the 49ers also acquired 2017 third- and fourth-round picks, as well as a 2018 third rounder.
-San Francisco can use these selections to make even more improvements to its defense on Friday and Saturday.
+By trading down from No. 2 to No. 3 in a deal with the Chicago Bears, the 49ers also acquired 2017 third- and fourth-round picks, as well as a 2018 third-rounder.
+San Francisco can use these selections to make even more improvements to its defense Friday and Saturday.

 Cleveland Browns